MostlyRice/StarrHealth_project/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+You can either fork this repoistory and then clone it from your computer or you can download the zip file.

 ### Prerequisites